waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **`battle_strategist_agent`:** Provides battle advice. **STATUS: REFINED.** The agent now correctly validates against fainted, sleeping, and active Pokémon to avoid invalid switch recommendations.

 ## III.
 Game Mechanics & Battle Intel
-### A. Tile Mechanics & Traversal Rules (v9)
+### A. Tile Mechanics & Traversal Rules (v10)
 - **Ledges:** Ledges are one-way only.
 They can be jumped down (from Y-1 to Y+2 in one move), but are impassable from below (Y+1) and from the sides (X-1, X+1).
 - **Water Tiles (Silph Co.):** The water tiles on the first floor of Silph Co. are purely cosmetic and function as `impassable` walls.
 They cannot be surfed on.
 - **Spinner Tiles:** Spinner tiles force movement in a specific direction.
 I need to map out their destinations to navigate spinner mazes effectively.
 - **Gates:** `closed_gate` tiles are impassable.
 Some are opened by switches, while others (like in Silph Co.) require the CARD KEY.
 - **Elevators (Silph Co.):** To use the elevator, you must first interact with the control panel (usually on a wall) to select a destination floor.
 After selecting a floor, you must walk onto the warp tiles at the back of the elevator room to trigger the map transition.
 - **PC Interaction:** To use a Pokémon Center PC, I must stand on the tile directly below it and face up before pressing 'A'.
 - **Saffron Gym Teleporters:** These tiles warp the player between rooms.
 Their destinations need to be mapped systematically.
+To use a warp, I must move onto the tile.
+If I'm already on a warp tile, I must move off and then back on to trigger it.

 ### B. Confirmed ROM Hack Changes (v12)
 #### B1.
 Type Matchups & Immunities